We Analyzed robots.txt Across Cloudflare's Network: Which AI Crawlers Get Blocked Most and Why (July 2026 Update)

 Here's the practical takeaway: robots.txt and llms.txt serve different functions. robots.txt controls access. llms.txt describes content.
 If your priority is blocking AI training crawlers, robots.txt is still the tool.
 If you want to help AI systems understand your site structure and cite you accurately, llms.txt adds value on top.

-We're monitoring llms.txt adoption across our 50M+ domain dataset and will publish adoption numbers once the sample is statistically meaningful.
+We're monitoring llms.txt adoption across our domain dataset (29.9 million currently active) and will publish adoption numbers once the sample is statistically meaningful.
 For now, focus your energy on getting robots.txt right since it has direct, measurable impact today.

 A data-driven framework for robots.txt decisions